 The perks mentioned above are just a snapshot of some of the perks associated with season passes at Cedar Point.
 What perks are most valuable, especially to a family of six like ours?
 While we love all the extra bonuses, it’s all about the rides and the food!
 The fact that you can get early access to the park and access to Cedar Point Shores anytime makes the Platinum Pass a great deal.
 The fact that we can get in free to all of the other Cedar Fair parks, like Kings Island, Michigan’s Adventure, and Dorney Park is incredible!

 The dining plans sound like a great deal, although we generally pack our own lunch to save money at Cedar Point.
-We just take a break and head out to the picnic area outside the main gate and then reenter the park.
-Then we eat inside Cedar Point for dinner.
+We just take a break and head out to the picnic area outside the main gate and then re-enter the park.
+Then, we dine at one of Cedar Point’s restaurants for dinner.

-What I Love about Cedar Point Season Passes
+What We Love About Cedar Point Season Passes

 With season passes at Cedar Point, we love all the perks that get you more time in the park.
 That includes early entry to the park, access to Cedar Point Shores, passholder ride nights, and admission to other Cedar Fair amusement parks.
 Free parking is also extremely valuable, especially with multiple visits.

-What I Don’t Love about the Season Passes
+What We Don’t Love About Cedar Point Season Passes

 While we love Cedar Point’s season passes, many of the parks offered are discounts we would never use.
-For instance, they offer a 10% discount on merchandise bought at the park, but we never buy any souvenirs.
-We also don’t eat at the restaurants outside the park that offer a 10% discount as well.
+For instance, they offer a 10% discount on merchandise bought at the park, but we rarely buy any souvenirs.
+Also, we typically don’t eat at the restaurants outside the park, so the 10% discount doesn’t provide much value.
 We don’t get airbrush t-shirts and we aren’t taking an antique photo.
-I find it more likely that those types of experiences are more popular among people only making one trip to Cedar Point
+Those types of experiences are probably more popular among people only making one trip to Cedar Point per season.

-The Bottom Line with Cedar Point’s Season Passes
+The Bottom Line on Cedar Point Season Passes

-When it comes to season passes at Cedar Point, we think they are worth the cost, depending on 2 key factors:
+When it comes to Cedar Point season passes, they are worth the cost if: